 ELEMENT NO. 5 – THE BONUS OR OFFER

 A call to action (CTA) is a link to take immediate action or response from the viewers of a video.
 This video element should be less than 20 seconds.
 Only one CTA must be added per video to avoid confusion among the viewers and to boost action over the CTA.
-According to a video marketing agency (HK), the three basic types of CTA are:
+According to a video marketing agency Hong Kong, the three basic types of CTA are:

 - Small CTAs asking for likes, comments, shares, and subscriptions

 - Bigger CTA asking for email opt-in and lead magnets